Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

 Google might not be pushing forward with its augmented reality (AR) Glass eyewear, but that doesn’t mean the company has abandoned AR altogether.
-Case in point: Google Maps, which recently received a nifty AR Live View for walking directions.
+Case in point: Google Maps, which now includes a nifty AR Live View for walking directions.
 Here’s how to use it.

 Live View: what it is

 In Google Maps, Live View uses the magic of AR to impose directional information – like road names and upcoming turns – onto the real world using your device and its rear-facing camera.
 This means that when the mode is enabled, you can point your iPhone in the direction you’re walking and see exactly where you need to go.

 For folks who struggle to translate information from 2D maps into reality – or fans of sci-fi futurism – this feature is a real gift.

 How to enable Live View